 Looks better, doesn't it?
 It's the little details that make the end project worth it.

 Paint time.
 Spray paint in black satin.
 And then I had an epiphany.
 Out of the blue I remembered that I had bought some short cast iron legs about 10 years ago for 5 bucks.
 I wasn't sure when I bought them if they were for a bench/table/foot stool.
-But I know that I needed them.
-I bought them and then stashed them in the garden shed for 10 years.
+But I knew that I needed them.
+So I bought them and then stashed them in the garden shed for 10 years.